James-Garret Kanuwodi Amayi-Kelley

 Waters built community wherever he went.
 His humor, warmth, eloquence, and adventurous spirit drew people together.
 Friends often joked that he could have been a cult leader, given his gift for inspiring and motivating others.
 He was unwaveringly loyal, the first to offer help, and the friend people called when they needed guidance.

-Connecticut Memorial Announced:
+Connecticut Memorial

 March 7th, 11:00 AM